dsc-courses/dsc80-2022-sp/_staffers/xiang.md

 email: dxiang@ucsd.edu
 photo: ../assets/images/du-xiang.png
 ---
 Hi, I am Du!
 I am a senior studying Data Science here at UCSD.
-This is my 3rd time tutoring DSC10, and I believe this will be a really fun class to start in the field of data science.
+This is my first time tutoring DSC80, and I am super excited!
+I believe this class will be a really useful class to start the real applications in the field of data science.